MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - Use forms with different values in each field.
 - When you create a new form processing model, upload documents with the same layout where each document is a separate instance.
 For example: invoices from the same provider, but each uploaded invoice is from a different month.
+- If you are getting bad results or low confidence scores for certain fields, create a new Form Processing model and upload more documents.
+The more documents you tag, the more AI Builder will learn how to better recognize the fields.
 - You can optimize PDF files by using the **Print** > **Print to PDF** option to select certain pages within your document.

  > [!NOTE]